matsim-vsp/drt-speed-up/README.md

 # drt-speed-up project

-An attempt to speed up a simulation run with drt and mode choice.
+An attempt to speed up a drt simulation with mode choice.

 (1) get some drt related statistics, e.g. average beeline speed, from a normal drt simulation,